biomarkersParkinson/paradigma/README.md

 ## License

-`dbpd` was created by Peter Kok.
+`dbpd` was created by Peter Kok,  Vedran Kasalica, Erik Post, Kars Veldkamp and Diogo Coutinho Soriano.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits